jamielob/reloader/packages/reloader/README.md

 ###Check on resume
 Make an additional check when resuming to make sure we have the latest code update.
 This mode takes an additional parameter of an idle cutoff so that we can configure it not to do an additional check if within a certain time - for example, if the user is just multitasking between apps.

+`Reloader.checkOnResume = true;`

 ###Check on cold start
 This ensures that we always check for the latest version when the app is started fresh, including the first ever start of the app.
+Until the Meteor API improves we have to make this check under a timer, which you can adjust to suit your app.
+During this time the app's splash screen is kept displayed.

+`Reloader.checkOnStart = true;`

-###Check on first start
+###Check only on first ever start
-This makes sure we only do an additional check for the latest code the first time the app is ever started - i.e Just installed.
+Same as above, except this makes sure we only do an additional check for the latest code the first time the app is ever started - i.e Just installed.

+`Reloader.checkOnFirstStart = true;`